eguicciardi/guinet/about.md

 I like simple, clean and maintenable code and I deeply care about the code I write and the code I've been asked to look behind.

+Currently I'm serving as head of software development at Tesene in Pisa.

 Feel free to contact me at e -AT- guicciardi.net